smonette/ga-dashboard/README.md

 ===========

 ## Description
-Our project provides GA students and staff with an overview of the happening around 501 Folsom.
+Tired of checking Twitter to see the food trucks?
+Not sure if you should take your hoodie to run an errand?
+Fret no more—GA Dashboard is here!
+Our project is your single stop to learn about all the happenings around 501 Folsom, and the FiDi neighborhood.

 A guest user is able to see neighborhood food specials, Bart departure times, and the shoutouts wall.
 As a guest, the experiece is only informational.

-By creating an account a user is able to see contact information for other students, add shoutouts to the wall, and check the vacancy of our bathrooms.
+By creating an account a user is able to create a profile, see contact information for other members, and add shoutouts to the wall.

 [Preview on Heroku](http://ga-dashboard.herokuapp.com/)

-## APIs Used
+## APIs and Gems Used
 - S3
 - Nokogiri
+- Open Weather Map
+- BART
+- Twitter

 ## Wireframes
 ## MVP